Protecting Paradise: How Low-Lying Maldives Prepares for Rising Seas

 The Maldives' famous luxury resorts have also been going green – with a sharp rise in eco-tourism and a focus on sustainability.

 A particularly innovative and exciting project is the Maldives Matter Project, from the Resilient Island group, which is working to develop the world’s first self-sufficient greenhouse project in a tropical lowland climate.
-Around 95% of food in the country is imported, and the Maldives Matter Project aims to cut carbon emissions and cultivate local food production.
+Around 95% of the food in the country is imported, and the Maldives Matter Project aims to cut carbon emissions and cultivate local food production.

 If the Maldives has long been your dream destination, be sure to visit sooner rather than later.
-While we may not know what the future holds for this spectacular island nation, right now crystal waves, coral reefs, white sand beaches, and all the luxurious amenities you could ask for, are waiting for you!
+While we may not know what the future holds for this spectacular island nation, crystal waves, coral reefs, white sand beaches, and all the luxurious amenities you could ask for are waiting for you!